-- All suspected cases of encephalitis should be admitted and treated as an emergency (A to E approach) - Suspected viral encephalitis treated with IV aciclovir until cause is determined. - Supportive care should be done in ICU:

-- o Endotracheal intubation and mechanical ventilation - o IV fluids - \circ $\;$ Decrease intracranial pressure if elevated with corticosteroids and mannitol - Deep venous thrombosis prophylaxis - After acute, life-threatening phase, rehabilitation for both cognition/behaviour and motor/ambulatory - Specific viruses and the drugs used against them are: - HSV-1 and HSV-2: high-dose IV aciclovir for 2-3 weeks, as relapses may occur after shorter courses - Varicella-zoster virus (VZV): aciclovir or ganciclovir. - CMV: ganciclovir plus foscarnet for 2-3 weeks. - Epstein-Barr virus (EBV): aciclovir is first line in suspected viral encephalitis, but once the diagnosis of EBV encephalitis is confirmed, cidofovir is a possible alternative. - Corticosteroids - o Methylprednisolone for complications such as cerebral vasculitis
+- All suspected cases of encephalitis should be admitted and treated as an emergency (A to E approach) - Empirical therapy: - o Suspected viral encephalitis treated with IV aciclovir until cause is determined - Often empirical antibiotics are also given (vancomycin, cefotaxime) for suspected bacterial origin - Supportive care should be done in ICU: - o Endotracheal intubation and mechanical ventilation - o IV fluids - Decrease intracranial pressure if elevated with corticosteroids and mannitol - Deep venous thrombosis prophylaxis - Specific viruses and the drugs used against them are: - HSV-1 and HSV-2: high-dose IV aciclovir for 2-3 weeks, as relapses may occur after shorter courses - Varicella-zoster virus (VZV): aciclovir or ganciclovir. - CMV: ganciclovir plus foscarnet for 2-3 weeks. - Epstein-Barr virus (EBV): aciclovir is first line in suspected viral encephalitis, but once the diagnosis of EBV encephalitis is confirmed, cidofovir is a possible alternative. - Corticosteroids - Methylprednisolone for complications such as cerebral vasculitis - Follow-up - Supportive, rehabilitation (cognitive and motor) and monitoring should continue for at least 1 year after discharge from hospital - Hearing evaluation should be performed at time or shortly after discharge from hospital